Japan is becoming one of the world’s most popular ski destinations. We break down why Japan ski holidays are so hot for

 How Much Time Do You Need For A Ski Holiday in Japan?

 Here is where things get tricky.
 For us, a vacation in Japan with kids wouldn’t be complete without exploring more of this amazing country.
 We would aim to spend a long-weekend skiing or snowboarding on the northern island of Hokkaido.
 The rest of our time on a 10-12 day visit would be spent learning about the history of this Pacific island nation.
-Others though may opt to spend a week or even two weeks in the ski resorts alone.
+While every traveler’s budget for Japan may differ, choosing your Japan ski holiday itinerary is always best when it combines other activities.
+Because of this, others though may opt to spend a week or even two weeks in the ski resorts alone.
 And with amazing activities, fine dining, and some of the world’s most incredible views, it’s hard to argue against it.

 What Makes Hokkaido So Great for a Family Ski Holiday?

-Hokkaido is the perfect place for skiing in Japan.
+There are many things to do in Hokkaido that make it the perfect place for skiing in Japan.
 Its position at the northernmost tip of the country places it in an incredible snow belt.
 This means that Hokkaido get’s epic amounts of powder.
 This makes a ski vacation to the region ideal.
 Another great thing about a visiting Hokkaido is all the incredible attractions we can explore when we are not on the slopes.
 From Buddhist Temples, shrines, and even castles, Japan is a treasure chest of learning and excitement.
 There are great winter activities such as the Asahikawa Zoo in central Hokkaido.

 The main city, Sapporo has delightful fish markets.
 In fact, Sapporo is known for having the freshest seafood in all of Japan!
 Sapporo also features the Hokkaido Museum of Modern Art, which features incredible local and international art.
 A journey down to Shiraoi is a good place to learn more about the traditional Ainu people.
 The Porotokotan Ainu Culture Village features replicas of traditional houses and is run by the indigenous Ainu people.